×

 What do expats in San Juan La Laguna appreciate most about the local culture?

-"The connection to the world of nature, the closeness and importance of family, the spirituality of every day life," commented one expat who made the move to San Juan La Laguna.
+"The connection to the world of nature, the closeness and importance of family, the spirituality of every day life," said one expat in San Juan La Laguna.

 What do expats find most challenging?